brianrabern/munroGo/README.md

 ## Application functionality

 - Website requires users to sign up to have access to its functionality.
-- Users will have access to their dashboard, which displays:
+- Users have access to their dashboard, which displays:
   - Their privately logged climbs
   - Their statistics: number of Munros climbed, etc.
   - Their publicly written reviews for Munros